syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Retrieve-DataRow-from-GridDataBoundGrid-with-rowindex.md

 # Retrieve GridDataBoundGrid in DataBoundGrid

+This page explains How to Retrieve DataRow from GridDataBoundGrid with RowIndex and more details.

 ## How to Retrieve DataRow from GridDataBoundGrid with RowIndex

-This page explains about How to Retrieve DataRow from GridDataBoundGrid with RowIndex and more details.

 {% tabs %}
 {% highlight c# %}